ScienceAndIT/monkey-book/README.md

 You can:

-• Add yourself as a monkey
+• Add yourself as a monkey;

-• View profile of all monkeys
+• View profiles of all monkeys;

-• Edit profile of monkey (if you're an admin)
+• Edit profile of your monkey;

-• Remove monkey
+• Remove monkey (if you're an admin);

-• Friend (follow) and unfriend (unfollow) other monkeys
+• Friend (follow) and unfriend (unfollow) other monkeys;

-• Each monkey can have multiple friends
+• Each monkey can have multiple friends;

-• Add best friend to a monkey (only one best friend is allowed)
+• Add best friend to a monkey (only one best friend is allowed);

-• List monkeys
+• List monkeys;

-• Show monkeys names, name of the best friend (if any) and number of friends
+• Show monkeys names, name of the best friend (if any) and number of friends;

-• Sort monkeys by name, name of the best friend and number of friends
+• Sort monkeys by name, name of the best friend and number of friends.